-Mauborgne received the Nobels Colloquia Prize for Leadership on Business and Economic Thinking 2008 and is the winner of the Eldridge Haynes Prize, awarded by the Academy of International Business and the Eldridge Haynes Memorial Trust of Business International, for the best original paper in the field of international business.
-She is the highest placed woman ever on Thinkers 50.
-She also won the 2011 Thinkers50 Strategy Award for her research on Blue Ocean Strategy.
-Blue Ocean Strategy was recognized as the business book of the last decade.
-Professor Mauborgne is selected for the 2011 Leadership Hall of Fame by FastCompany magazine for her book, Blue Ocean Strategy.
-She is the winner of the Prix DCF 2009 (Prix des Dirigeants Commerciaux de France 2009) in the category of “Stratégie d’entreprise ».
-L'Expansion also named Mauborgne along with her colleague W. Chan Kim as “the number one gurus of the future".
-The Sunday Times (London) called them “two of Europe’s brightest business thinkers.
-Kim and Mauborgne provide a sizeable challenge to the way managers think about and practice strategy.”
+Mauborgne received the Nobel Colloquia Prize for Leadership on Business and Economic Thinking 2008 and is the winner of the Eldridge Haynes Prize, awarded by the Academy of International Business and the Eldridge Haynes Memorial Trust of Business International, for the best original paper in the field of international business.
+She is the winner of the Prix DCF 2009 (Prix des Dirigeants Commerciaux de France 2009) in the category of “Stratégie d’entreprise.”
+L'Expansion named Mauborgne along with her colleague W. Chan Kim as “the number one gurus of the future.”
+The Sunday Times (London) called them “two of Europe’s brightest business thinkers,” and noted, “Kim and Mauborgne provide a sizeable challenge to the way managers think about and practice strategy.”
 The Observer called Kim and Mauborgne, “the next big gurus to hit the business world.”
 She won the 2007 Asia Brand Leadership Award.
-Mauborgne is the winner of several European Case Clearing House awards including ‘Best Case in Strategy’ in 2008 and ‘Best Overall Case’ across all disciplines and “Best Case in Strategy” in 2008.
+Mauborgne is the winner of several Case Centre awards including “All-Time Top 40 Bestselling Cases” in 2014, “Best Overall Case” in 2009 across all disciplines and “Best Case in Strategy” in 2008.